How to Start Your Own Fashion Business

 1. Do I want my own business or do I prefer to work for a big fashion brand?

-The thing is that to own a fashion business is to be more than a fashion designer but to think outside the box in order to ensure you succeed at some point of your life.
+The thing is, to own a fashion business is to be more than a fashion designer; it’s to think outside the box in order to ensure you succeed at some point of your life.
 This may actually take many years of meticulously relentless hard work.
 It can even begin to turn into your worst nightmare trying to coordinate it all within a 2-month period.
-You are a CEO of a company once you start your business, and not just a fashion designer.
+You are a CEO of a company once you start your business and not just a fashion designer.
 That part comes second to the first title.
 Partners will also come in handy, as they will bring fresh ideas and new skills to the table, thus enriching the company that you have definitely decided on founding.
 A partner can be in the form of a best friend, a family member or a spouse with whom you share an equal passion.